Sieboldianus/TagMaps/README.md

 See the [Documentation](https://ad.vgiscience.org/tagmaps/docs/user-guide/installation/) for a complete guide to setup tagmaps package in Windows 10.

+## Documentation

+See the [tagmaps documentation](https://ad.vgiscience.org/tagmaps/docs/) for additional information, guides and tutorials.

 ## Quickstart

 1. Place geotagged data in `/01_Input` subfolder